-Thanks to REALTOR® advocacy, real estate was deemed an essential service throughout the duration of Governor Pritzker’s “shelter in place” executive order.
+REAL ESTATE DEEMED ESSENTIAL IN ILLINOISThanks to REALTOR® advocacy, real estate was deemed an essential service throughout the duration of Governor Pritzker’s “shelter in place” executive order.
 This allowed you to continue providing necessary service to consumers, although not exactly business as usual.
 With your safety in mind, REALTOR® advocacy was crucial in the temporary authorization of Remote Online Notary services, to reduce face-to-face contact during a transaction and help protect our industry and our clients.

+RENT CONTROL, RENT STRIKES & PROPERTY TAX BURDENSThe landlord-tenant dynamic came under attack once more during the pandemic.
+We continue to closely monitor and actively engage in discussions on housing and rental assistance.
+During the crisis, rent strikes were called for by various groups.
+These voices were used to highlight the preemption of rent control in Illinois.
+Even in crisis mode, there is a misconception of landlords and the usage of rental dollars, which go towards maintaining properties, paying off debt service agreements, property taxes, staff, etc. The real estate industry suffered a great blow in the pandemic; calling on rent strike measures only goes to show the disconnect between pro-rent control groups and the realities of owning and maintaining a property.
 Keep in mind: mortgage forbearance is not forgiveness by any stretch of the imagination, but rather allows a property owner to delay payments until a future date.
 Property taxes are a whole other story.
 Property taxes help to ensure cities function and operate.
 We’re firm in this: any rental assistance must consider both ends of the spectrum, both renter and landlord.
 Furthermore, property taxes continue to crush property owners across Cook County and the state.
 These two issues (rent control and property taxes) will haunt the industry but rest assured, your Government Affairs team will not back down.

 LOOK OUT FOR THE FAIR TAX BALLOT INITIATIVEIn addition to our pandemic work, don’t forget about the Governor’s Fair Tax Ballot initiative — a graduated income tax, with a higher rate for those making in excess of $250,000.
 In the November general election, voters will decide this issue, and 60% of voters must vote in favor of the measure for it to become law.

-Giving credit where credit is due, the City Council is advancing an Accessory Dwelling Unit (ADU) Ordinance.
+UPDATE ON THE ADU ORDINANCEGiving credit where credit is due, the City Council is advancing an Accessory Dwelling Unit (ADU) Ordinance.
 Accessory Dwelling Units is a catch-all phrase for areas in a residential neighborhood not normally zoned for housing — for example, some basements and attics qualify, as do coach houses.
 One prominent and recognizable example of an ADU?
 In the TV show “Happy Days,” the Fonz lived above the Cunningham’s garage.
 The City is taking pragmatic steps to reverse decades of regulation which forbade ADUs.
 The matter will be debated in City Council and while the final outcome may be less desirable than some would hope for, any legislation that incentivizes the construction of more housing units is a win for affordable housing and a win for the REALTORS®!

 - Rent holidays/ rent abatement

-- Relocation fees for tenants (Fair
+- Relocation fees for tenants (Fair Notice Ordinance)

 - Giving those with lapsed leases more time to move out (90 days notice in the Fair Notice Ordinance)